 According to Christopher Castillo, Service Foreman for DK Haney Roofing, there are several common issues associated with commercial roofs that he and his fellow professionals are trained to detect early and before they cause major problems.

 “Leaks resulting from ‘cold welds’ are very common,” Castillo said.
 “Most commercial roofs have a thermoplastic membrane and its seams are typically heat-fused (welded) to form a continuous membrane.
 The ‘lap’ seams can also be fused with solvents instead of heat and can be as strong as the rest of the membrane.
 The most common thermoplastic membranes are PVC (polyvinyl chloride) and TPO (thermoplastic polyolefin).
 If the weld is done improperly, a leak in the membrane can occur and cause water damage.
 This problem with cold welds usually occurs around AC pipes and drains.
-If this membrane is manufactured by Duro-Last it is easy and inexpensive to patch because they have a special design to accommodate pipes and corners.

 “Another common repair problem involves punctures resulting from debris often left behind by other contractors.
 This is typically caused by an HVAC tech leaving screws on the roof after repairing heating and cooling equipment.
 If someone accidentally steps on them, a puncture can result, and this can cause a water leak in the roof.
 It’s amazing how much damage one small screw can cause.”